KeithCharlieTaylor/11tk/README.md

+# Eleventy Blog Template for Keith

+Project notes here with original README below.
+Then I'll rewrite this if it works.
+Initially, I want to add PWA capabilities, including push notifications (OneSignal).

+## 210519a 1st Config
+As per Customize notes below

+***

 # eleventy-high-performance-blog

 A starter repository showing how to build a blog with the Eleventy static site generator implementing a wide range of performance best practices.